mccoymd/snp2sim/README.md

 and the lovation of the Ulititys24 folder included with the AutoDock Tools distribution can be specified with the `--ADTpath "path to Utilities24 directory` command line option.

+### R dependencies
+The varScaffold module and varAnalysis modules use R scripts to generate visualizations and cluster MD tracjectories.
+Along with the base installation of R, the following packages are necessary dependencies for the modules:

+varScaffold dependencies: data.table, ggplot2, plotly, htmlwidgets, fpc, markovchain

+varAnalysis dependencies: shiny, ggplot2, highcharter, viridis, plotly, webshot

 ## Example Usage
 Usage:python snp2sim.py ""options""